top of page

 Getting Tickets for the Art Aquarium Museum in Tokyo

-**Prices are correct at time of publication (February 2024).
-Please check the museum website for the most up-to-date information.
+Prices are correct at time of writing (Jan 2025).
+Please check the official website below for the most up-to-date information.

-Get your Art Aquarium Museum ticket with Klook
+⪢ Get your Art Aquarium Museum Ticket with a Tokyo Metro Day Pass

 The Art Aquarium Museum is open every day 10am - 7pm.
 Last entry is 6pm.